Dynamics of Two Species with Density-Dependent Interactions in a Mutualistic Context: General dynamics of two species with any types of interactions

 \item[(c)]The model proposed by \cite{graves2006bifurcation} represents obligate mutualism for lichens, where the benefits of the interaction are tightly linked to the densities of both species.
 The system assumes constant negative intraspecific competition, with identical functional forms for both species, and the mutualistic interaction varies with the density of the other species.
 Specifically, as the density of $y$ increases, the effect on $x$ decreases, but without any saturation effect—just a continuous increase with density.
+Here, the interaction benefits are regulated by an exponential term, which prevents unbounded growth as species densities increase.